 It should be noted that the vulgar "ass" slang terms are unrelated to the ass in jackass (the male donkey), unless they are in reference to being a stupid or obstinate person—qualities often attributed to the animal.
 Notably, ass is often used by the character Red Forman, the father figure in the late 20th- and early 21st-century television comedy That '70s Show, in this sense:

-The second element of assclown (clown) might also cause revulsion, since not everyone is a fan of the made-up performer bearing the name who simply wants to make people laugh.
-Although the familiar entertainer has, today, lost any association with the country, clown originally meant "farmer" or "countryman" and it can be traced back to the 16th century.
+The second element of assclown (clown) might also cause revulsion, since not everyone is a fan of such made-up performers who simply want to make people laugh.
+Although the familiar entertainer has, today, lost any association with the country, the clown in its original 16th century use meant "farmer" or "countryman."
 The lower social status and supposed boorishness of people in the country led to the more disparaging sense of "a fool, jester, or comedian."

-If you find that you are in the company of an assclown, it's probably best you walk away or converse with someone else.
+All this being as it is, we suggest that if you find yourself in the company of an assclown, it's probably best you walk away or converse with someone else.
 If you encounter a clown dressed as a complete ass, laugh—unless you have coulrophobia, in which case you'll be running away.

 Words We're Watching talks about words we are increasingly seeing in use but that have not yet met our criteria for entry.